devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 #### Document your work

 To save a record, let's cat all fastqc summary.txts into one full_report.txt and move this to ~/dc_workshop/docs.
 You can use wildcards in paths as well as file names.
-Do you remember how we said 'cat' is really meant for concatenating text files?
+Do you remember how we said `cat` is really meant for concatenating text files?

     cat */summary.txt > ~/dc_workshop/docs/fastqc_summaries.txt